Chart Color Schemes

 Residential development activity is lower than average in Madeley according to AreaSearch's national comparison of local real estate markets

-Based on AreaSearch analysis of ABS building approval numbers from statistical area data, Madeley has averaged approximately seven new dwelling approvals annually over the past five financial years, totalling an estimated 35 homes.
-In the current financial year FY-26, eleven approvals have been recorded so far.
-On average, thirteen new residents per year arrive for each dwelling constructed between FY-21 and FY-25, indicating supply is substantially lagging demand, which generally leads to heightened buyer competition and pricing pressures.
-New homes are being built at an average expected construction cost value of $437,000, suggesting developers focus on the premium market with high-end developments.
+Based on AreaSearch analysis of ABS building approval numbers, allocated from statistical area data, Madeley has averaged around 7 new dwelling approvals annually over the past five financial years, totalling an estimated 35 homes.
+So far in FY-26, 11 approvals have been recorded.
+On average, 13 new residents arrive per year for each dwelling constructed between FY-21 and FY-25, indicating substantial lag between supply and demand, which typically leads to heightened buyer competition and pricing pressures.
+New homes are being built at an average value of $437,000, suggesting developers focus on the premium market with high-end developments.

-Future projections show Madeley adding 793 residents by 2041, based on the latest AreaSearch quarterly estimate.
+Future projections show Madeley adding 774 residents by 2041 (from the latest AreaSearch quarterly estimate).
 At current development rates, housing supply may struggle to match population growth, potentially heightening buyer competition and supporting price increases.

 Frequently Asked Questions - Development